 After these questions have been exhausted, hand out the short story, Victimless Crime, about a man who finds out who suffers from corruption.
 Have students read the story and discuss whether they believe corruption is really a victimless crime or not.
 Promote discussion by asking them to consider the questions at the end of the text.
 You might choose to explain that the story is fictional but is based on real events that have happened to real people.

-This is a class that usually runs out of time before all the students have had their say.If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+This is a class that usually runs out of time before all the students have had their say.If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.